Get involved with the Student Farm!

 - Volunteer in the Ecological Garden and learn about small scale sustainable gardening and flower production - limited volunteer opportunities, must commit 2 hours/week

-To express interest in volunteering sign up here
+To express interest in volunteering when campus opens up again sign up here

-**UPDATE: As we work towards taking precautions to prevent the spread of COVID 19, the Student Farm has had to reduce how many interns we can hire.
+**UPDATE: Winter Quarter 2021 Internships are full.
+As we work towards taking precautions to prevent the spread of COVID 19, the Student Farm has had to reduce how many interns we can hire.
 Therefore, we may not respond immediately to internship interest requests, as we are unsure how many new interns we will be able to hire every quarter.
 Thank you for your patience as we assess the risk for each new quarter.
-Let us know if you have any questions and stay safe! (email@example.com).
+Let us know if you have any questions and stay safe! (firstname.lastname@example.org).

 UC Davis students can earn academic credit for their work at the farm; 30 hours of work earns students one unit.
 In addition to completing these hours, interns are required to complete reflective written work and check in regularly with an assigned mentor.
 We offer internships in the following programs: